codegrue/card_settings/README.md

 )
 ```

 You may have multiple fields on the same row in landscape orientation.
-This required nesting wraps widgets to provide the proper dimensions.
-This library provides a few shortcut wrappers to produce cleaner code:
+This requires wrapper widgets to provide the layout inside the row.
+This library provides a few of these shortcut wrappers to produce cleaner code:

 - `CardFieldLayout_EqualSpaced` - Multiple fields in a row equally spaced
 - `CardFieldLayout_FractionallySpaced` - Multiple fields in a row with controlled spacing